Graduate Admissions Procedures

 How your application is assessed.

-Please note that only complete applications, including all required references, will be considered by the Department's Graduate Admissions Committee.
+Please note that only complete applications, including all required references, will be considered by the Department's Graduate Admissions Committee and the MSc Interview Panel.

 Evaluation of DPhil (PhD) and MSc by Research in Experimental Psychology Applications